Melora Hardin: 2000–present

 Hardin starred in the 2000–2001 series Cover Me: Based on the True Life of an FBI Family, and she played the recurring role of Trudy Monk, the title character's deceased wife, on the USA Network series Monk (2004-2009).
 She appeared on the series NCIS as former Petty Officer Erin Toner in the episode "The Curse".
 In 2005, Hardin portrayed Linda Evans in Dynasty: The Making of a Guilty Pleasure, a fictionalized television movie based on the creation and behind the scenes production of the 1980s primetime soap opera Dynasty.
 Hardin played Jan Levinson in The Office (2005–2013), a former corporate manager and love interest of Michael Scott.

 Hardin appeared in the 2006 film Thank You for Smoking, and appears in Hannah Montana: The Movie as the love interest of Billy Ray Cyrus's character.
 The film premiered on April 10, 2009.
 She played the role of Fantine in the Hollywood Bowl's concert of Les Misérables in Summer 2008.
 Hardin appeared in several episodes of the popular web show Elevator on YouTube.

 Hardin made her Broadway debut as Roxie Hart in the revival of Chicago: The Musical on December 29, 2008.
 She stayed with the show until February 12, 2009.
 Also in 2009, Hardin was cast as Principal Jane Masterson in the popular comedy film 17 Again.
 Hardin was cast as a major character in Outlaw, playing a powerful senior partner of an elite law firm, and the main love interest to the series' protagonist, played by Jimmy Smits.
 Hardin played the role of Isabelle Palmer's mother Nancy in An American Girl: Isabelle Dances Into the Spotlight.

-Hardin sang the U.S. national anthem at the Anaheim Ducks’ season opening hockey game on October 13, 2010, and did the same for the Phoenix Coyotes three days later.
-She also sang the anthem at the Dover International Speedway for the AAA 400 on October 2, 2011.
+Hardin sang the U.S. national anthem at the Anaheim Ducks’ season-opening hockey game on October 13, 2010, and for the Phoenix Coyotes three days later.

-Hardin sang the song "Tiers of Joy" (composed by Austin Wintory) for the Leisure Suit Larry: Reloaded soundtrack.
+In September 2021, she was announced as one of the celebrities competing on season 30 of Dancing with the Stars.
+Her professional dance partner, Artem Chigvintsev, and she made it to the semifinals and ultimately finished in sixth place.

-In September 2021, Hardin was announced as one of the celebrities competing on season 30 of Dancing with the Stars.
-She and her professional dance partner, Artem Chigvintsev, made it to the semifinals and ultimately finished in 6th place.
+Hardin originated the role of Francine Blake in the 2024 Broadway play McNeal, written by Ayad Akhtar and starring Robert Downey Jr. The show opened on September 30, 2024 and the limited engagement ran for 53 performances.

 Personal life

 Hardin has been married to actor Gildart Jackson since 1997.
-They have two daughters, Rory and Piper.
+They have two daughters.